We believe in the Sufficiency of Scripture.

 We are committed to Baptism by Immersion

 This is the essence of what it means to be a ‘Baptist’ church.
 While we respect Christians from other orthodox traditions, we will only receive members who have experienced ‘Believer’s Baptism’ by immersion.
 Moreover, we consider baptism necessary to all other privileges of membership.
-To find out more about what we believe about Baptism click here.
+To find out more about our next Baptism Service, please email firstname.lastname@example.org .

 We are committed to Christ Exalting Worship